News: Android TV

 With their Android TV UHD app Quickline offers over 200 TV channels, including features like restart, replay for one week, recording, and also a VoD portal.
 This already great offer is now extended by a portal for SRF series.
 For all this content our HLS player is used and we updated our player to support the different streaming servers in an optimal way for the best user experience.

 Quickline STB UX Optimisation

-Among other things, the launch of the app and the switch to the QL-UHD app from another app were significantly accelerated.
+Among other things, the launch of the application and the switch to the Quickline UHD application from another app were significantly accelerated.
 Also the navigation within the EPG could be further optimised and thus allows a smooth access to the extensive programme data.

 Using Android Treble for Inaris DVB/IPTV Middleware

 With the introduction of Treble Google improved the way of how Android is accessing the device hardware.
 With Treble there is now a clear separation between Android SDK and vendor’s code and both software parts can be updated separately.
 However, as a consequence, Android apps are no longer able to directly access the underlying hardware like tuners, demultiplexers or AV decoders.

 With Android P our Inaris DVB/IPTV Middleware will also support Treble.
 We follow Google’s new architecture and move our Hardware Abstraction Layer (HAL) to the vendor specific code were we again have full access to the device hardware.
 The Inaris Middleware is still part of the app and gets access to the HAL via Interprocess Communication (IPC) using Android’s Hardware Abstraction Layer IPC (HIDL).

 This video provides a good introduction from Google to project Treble with some background information.

 Android 9 Pie on Broadcom SoC